basselsherif/barq-devops-subnet-task/report.md

 - **Very Large Networks (127-254 hosts)**: Use /24 subnets (254 hosts)
 - **Enterprise Networks (255+ hosts)**: Use /23 or /22 only when justified

-#### 2. **Conduct Host Utilization Assessment**
-- Audit actual host count per subnet
-- Monitor growth trends over 6-12 months
-- Right-size subnets based on actual usage plus 20-30% growth buffer

-#### 3. **Consolidation Strategy**
-- **Merge underutilized /22 subnets**: If multiple /22 subnets have <200 active hosts, consider consolidating
-- **Split oversized /24 subnets**: If /24 subnets consistently use <100 hosts, consider /25 or /26

-#### 4. **Address Space Hierarchy**
-Implement a structured approach by network class:

-**Class A (10.x.x.x) - Internal Networks**:
-- Reserve /22 for data centers and server farms
-- Use /24-/25 for department networks
-- Use /26-/27 for small branch offices

-**Class B (172.16.x.x) - DMZ/External Services**:
-- Use /24 for web servers and external services
-- Use /26-/27 for specific service clusters

-**Class C (192.168.x.x) - End-User Networks**:
-- Use /25-/26 for office networks
-- Use /27-/28 for small remote locations

-#### 5. **Potential Savings**
-With proper rightsizing, estimated IP address waste reduction:
-- **Conservative estimate**: 30-40% reduction in allocated but unused addresses
-- **Aggressive optimization**: 50-60% reduction with proper VLSM implementation

-### Implementation Priority
-1. **High Priority**: Audit current utilization rates
-2. **Medium Priority**: Implement VLSM for new subnet assignments
-3. **Low Priority**: Gradually migrate existing oversized subnets during maintenance windows

 ## Conclusion

-The current network demonstrates good segregation practices with no overlapping subnets.
+The current network shows good practices with no overlapping subnets.
 However, the limited subnet size options (only /22, /23, /24) suggest significant potential for optimization.
-Implementing VLSM and conducting utilization audits could substantially reduce IP address waste while maintaining network performance and future growth capacity.
+Implementing VLSM reduce IP address waste while maintaining network performance and future growth capacity.